borgert-inc/borgert-cms/docs/en/usage.md

 <a name="routes"></a>
 ## Routes
-* New routes for other CMS modules should only be included in the `app/Http/Routes/Admin/` folder using the prefix or as follows the model
+* New routes for other CMS modules should only be included in the `routes/admin/`, `routes/auth/` and `routes/custom/` folder using the prefix or as follows the model

 ```php
 Route::group(['prefix' => 'blog', 'as' => 'blog.'], function() {